 The issue is carried out by the registry office in whose jurisdiction the applicant has his domicile or habitual residence.

 The certificate of marital capacity is valid for a period of six months.

 - As with a German citizen, the requirements, type and format of the evidence to be provided and the examination of the marriage requirements are governed by German law.

 - As well as, if applicable, the last marriage and/or civil partnerships and their dissolution.

-- If the person wishing to marry abroad has one of the following staff regulations:
+- If the person who wishes to marry abroad has one of the following staff regulations:

-- If the examination shows that the intended marriage does not preclude a marriage obstacle under German law and the necessary information on the person of both spouses is provided, the registry office shall issue the certificate of matrimonial capacity applied for.
+- If the examination shows that there is no impediment to the intended marriage under German law and the necessary information on the person of both spouses has been provided, the registry office issues the requested certificate of marital capacity.

 Responsible for the content

-Lower Saxony Ministry of Home Affairs and Sport
+Lower Saxony Ministry of the Interior and Sport

 Last update or date of publication